ExchangeUnion/docs/README.md

 * No KYC.
 * Direct, peer-to-peer trading.
 * Decentralized order book to locally aggregate orders from the network.
-* Local matching engine to match new local orders with existing local and remote orders
+* Local matching engine to match new local orders with existing local and remote orders.
 * Instant order settlement via atomic swaps with remote peers.
 * Peer-to-peer networking with and discovery of other nodes.
-* Support for individual traders and exchanges.
+* Supports individual traders and exchanges.
 * Market makers earn fees.
 * User has complete control over private keys.
 * One mnemonic for all assets.